jbakse/compform_site/content/simulation/index.md

 ### Some Bouncing Balls

 This example increases the complexity of the simulation.
 It simulates multiple balls in two dimesions.
-It simulates gravity, air resistance, and collisions with the left, right, and bottom of the canvas.
+It simulates gravity, air resistance, and inelastic collisions with the left, right, and bottom of the canvas.
 It doesn't simulate collisions between balls.

 {% js-lab "sketches/bounce_balls.js" %}